sensu/sensu-docs/content/sensu-go/5.0/getting-started/glossary.md

 #### Check
 A recurring check run by the agent to determine the state of a system component or collect metrics.
 The backend is responsible for storing check definitions, scheduling checks, and processing event data.
-Check definitions specify the command to be executed, an interval for execution, one or more subscriptions, and one or more handlers that will process the resulting event data.
+Check definitions specify the command to be executed, an interval for execution, one or more subscriptions, and one or more handlers to process the resulting event data.
 [Read more.][3]

 #### Check hook